Hero Alom: 2022

 He was arrested again on August 6, 2022 by Dhaka Police for exploiting and degrading old classical Bengali songs.
 He said, "The police picked me up at 6 am and kept me there for eight hours.
 They asked me why I sing Rabindra and Nazrul songs".
 He was mainly arrested for making a music video from Rabindranath Tagore's song changing its original tone and lyrics.
 In response, Dhaka's chief detective Harun-or-Rashid said Alom was arrested for wearing the police uniform in his videos without authority permission.
 The chief detective added that they had also received several complaints against Alom for his take on old classical songs.
 "We received many complaints against him.
 (He) totally changed the (traditional) style (of singing)...
 He assured us that he won’t repeat this", he said.

+2026

+On 19 February, Alom was arrested following allegations of rape and abuses on promise of fake marriage and of casting the complainant as a film heroine.